OUR HISTORY

 At the start, this organization was named the “Canon City Fine Arts Association”, which has now grown into the county-wide Fremont Center for the Arts.
 The first headquarters in 1949 was a rental on the second floor of a downtown mercantile store building known as Shaeffer Hall, which previously had been used as a hall for meetings of a local lodge.
 Twenty-four years later, in 1973, a small building on a side street in Canon City was given by the local electric utility to the Art Center when they abandoned it as the service facility for their operations.
 At this time the Art Center was able to hire a Director at a small salary to replace the volunteers who had previously operated the Art Center, and then FCA was able to hire a clerk-bookkeeper at an equally low salary.

-Fremont Center for the Arts continues to be an increasingly vital community activity in this area, which has proved, over a period of seventy-five years, that it has contributed greatly to the quality of life in Fremont County.
+Fremont Center for the Arts continues to be an increasingly vital asset and actively contributes to the quality of life in Fremont County.

 Call for Artists, 1963